JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/OntologicalModeling.md

 # Ontological Modeling

 OML is designed to frame a rigorous approach for Model-Based Systems Engineering (MBSE).
-From an MBSE perspective, a `model` in OML is an OML Context whose semantics is defined by its mapping to an [OWL2-DL Ontology] with [SWRL] rules.
+From an MBSE perspective, a `model` in OML is an OML Module whose semantics is defined by its mapping to an [OWL2-DL Ontology] with [SWRL] rules.
 This applies to different kinds of `models` used in MBSE including but not limited to a metamodel like [OMG UML 2.5], a profile like [OMG SysML 1.4], a model library like SysML's QUDV and SysML's ISO-80000 library as well as user-defined models.
-From a pragmatic perspective, the semantics of an OML Context mapped from a UML/SysML `model` includes a formalization of SysML's `PropertySpecificType`;
+From a pragmatic perspective, the semantics of an OML Module mapped from a UML/SysML `model` includes a formalization of SysML's `PropertySpecificType`;
 a mechanism for describing a context-specific role that a SysML Block plays in the context of a system.

-The OML specification makes structural and semantic distinctions among three kinds of models, each kind is an OML Context that maps to a particular usage of [OWL2-DL Ontology] with [SWRL] rules.
+The OML specification makes structural and semantic distinctions among three kinds of models, each kind is an OML Module that maps to a particular usage of [OWL2-DL Ontology] with [SWRL] rules.

 ## Identification

-OML uses the same identification principle than OWL2 for identifying OML Context(s) (i.e. [OWL2-DL Ontologies]) and their elements.
+OML uses the same identification principle than OWL2 for identifying OML Module(s) (i.e. [OWL2-DL Ontologies]) and their elements.
 For additional precision, OML includes support for specifying that an OML EntityDataProperty has the semantics of an `IdentityCriteria` in the sense of [OntoClean] conveyed by the mapping to an [OWL2 Key Axiom].